lucas1737/Queensland-Plate-Searcher/readMe.md

 - Verbose/Silent Mode: Control the level of output detail
 - Cleaner Results Display: Better formatted terminal output

-## Disclaimer
+## DISCLAIMER

-This tool is for personal use only.
-Please ensure you comply with all relevant terms of service and privacy regulations when using this tool.
+This tool is for PERSONAL, NON-COMMERCIAL USE ONLY.

+Users must comply with Queensland Transport's Terms of Use.
+Charging fees for access to this tool or information obtained through it would violate these terms.

+This tool is provided as-is with no warranties.
 This is not an official Queensland Transport product.

+By using this tool, you agree to use it responsibly and in compliance with all applicable laws and terms of service.

 ## License

-This project is private and not licensed for public distribution.
+This project is licensed for personal, non-commercial use only.